ruggeri/nedreduce/internal/workerpool/README.md

 `BeginNewWorkSet`.
 And the solution of doing the update of `currentWorkSet` in the background means I don't have to lock in `assignTaskToWorker` every time I want to hand out a new task.

+Okay, there's just one more problem here.
+What if two work sets are submitted at around the same time?
+Both think they can start, so they send messages to the background thread.
+But one of them can't, because in the meantime the other has started.

+`beginNewWorkSet` handling can't block on the background thread for the already commenced work set to finish.
+But what we can do is move the blocked `beginNewWorkSetMessage` back off the background thread.
+In a new goroutine, we can wait until it may be possible to start the work set, and try again.

+Factoring out that common code is the point of `tryToSendBeginNewWorkSetMessage`.